 How to Make Chili Con Carne with Beans in a Slow Cooker

-First of all, brown the ground beef.
+First of all, brown the ground beef (or ground turkey).
 I use a hamburger chopper to make the job easier.
 However, if you don’t have one, a fork or spoon will work.

 Drain the browned ground beef and pour it into the slow cooker.